 There exist dozens of highway bus companies in Japan, including the former state run JR Bus companies, many regional bus companies and discount bus operators.
-Unfortunately, most of these bus operators do not maintain an English website and are difficult to use by foreign tourists.
-Below are some of the companies which are easy to use by foreigners:
+Many of these bus operators do not maintain an English website and are difficult to use by foreign tourists.
+Below are some of the bus companies and services which are easy to use by foreigners:

 Willer Express is a leading discount bus operator with a wide network that allows for interregional bus travel.
 It is one of the few bus operators which allow online reservations in English.
 Willer Express also sells the Japan Bus Pass, a very cheap bus pass for foreign tourists in Japan.